UP900420/DiscordRoleBot/README.md

 4. Click OAuth2 and copy the ClientID and post that in the clientid section in the .env file. like before.

 5. Click the URL Generator

-    Within SCOPES tick the following
+    Within SCOPES tick the following:
   - bot
   - messages.read
   - guilds